Nicole Laroche

-Nicole Laroche (née Schrottenloher) (20 July 1945 - 28 May 2019) was a French engineer.
+Nicole Laroche (née Schrottenloher) (20 July 1945 – 28 May 2019) was a French engineer.
 In 1964, she became the first female Gadzarts, the nickname given to students attending the École nationale supérieure d'arts et métiers (ENSAM) engineering grande ecole.

+In 2026 she was named as one of the 72 women to have their names engraved on the Eiffel Tower.

 Early life and education

 Nicole Christiane Schrottenloher was born on 20 July 1945 in the 18th arrondissement of Paris to a family of modest means, her father was a bakery worker.
 She passed the entry examination for the École nationale supérieure d'arts et métiers (ENSAM) in 1964.
 She was the first female student to enter the school, and her admission to ENSAM received extensive media coverage.